um-grex/grex-docs/content/english/friends/localit/_index.md

 In addition to the **HPC** Research Computing facility, there are other **IT** providers that might relate to research.

-## Resources provided by IST
+## Resources provided by UManitoba IST
 ---

-[IST](https://umanitoba.ca/computing/ist/index.html "Information Services and Technology") provides a number of services related to Administrative IT, Teaching, and Research Computing as well.
+["Information Services and Technology Service Catalogue"](https://umanitoba.ca/information-services-technology/research-computing) provides a number of services related to Administrative IT, Teaching, and Research Computing as well.
+The page refers to all Research Computing offerings includging Grex.

-For more information about IST, please visit __UM IST__ [Help](http://umanitoba.ca/ist/help/ "UM IST Help") website and __IST__ service [catalog](http://umanitoba.ca/ist/service_catalogue/ "IST service catalog").

-## Resources provided by the Libraries
+## Resources provided by UManitoba Libraries
 ---

 Libraries provide a variety of services related to Research Data Management, as well as a GIS service: UM [Libraries](https://libguides.lib.umanitoba.ca/researchservices) Research Services.